AnyChart/docs.anychart.com/Axes_Grid_Scales_Trends_etc/Scales.md

 <a name="min-max-values"/>
 ## Minimum and Maximum Scale Values

-For any axis scale you can set maximum and/or minimum values, which are calculated automatically by default.
+For any scale, but ordinal, you can set maximum and/or minimum values, which are calculated automatically by default.

 ```
     chart.yScale().minimum(-50).maximum(100);